Corinda

 Corinda has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact this region.
-Notable ones are the Oxley Priority Development Area (PDA), Oxley Stormwater Management System, Seventeen Mile Rocks Road Infrastructure Upgrade, and Oxley Railway Station Connectivity Improvements.
-The following list highlights those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Major initiatives include the Oxley Priority Development Area (PDA), Oxley Creek Transformation, Oxley Stormwater Management System, and Seventeen Mile Rocks Road Infrastructure Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.